 }

-To activate a core for a specific route, you can create a new instance of the InterceptableCore
+To activate a interceptors pipeline for a specific route, you can build a pipeline using the

 $router->setRoute(